(732) 291-0010 | 59 East Lincoln Avenue, Atlantic Highlands NJ 07716 | email@example.com

 Due to the pandemic, the family, unfortunately, cannot gather to mourn in traditional ways at this time.
 A celebration of Jill’s life will follow at a later date.
 In lieu of flowers, the family asks that you donate to your favorite veteran’s support group or an animal shelter in Jill’s memory.
 Until we can all get together, the family wishes for everyone to stay safe, be kind to one another, and to take each day as the beautiful gift that it is.
 As Jill would say, “Have a sunflower kind of day.”

-Funeral arrangements were entrusted to Posten McGinley Funeral Home, 59 E Lincoln Ave, Atlantic Highlands NJ 07716.To plant a tree in memory of Jill Tornabene, please visit Tribute Store
+Funeral arrangements were entrusted to Posten McGinley Funeral Home, 59 E Lincoln Ave, Atlantic Highlands NJ 07716.To plant a beautiful memorial tree in memory of Jill Tornabene, please visit our Tree Store